wax-office-of-inspector-general/waxguilds/reports/eosiodetroit/latest.md

 ### <ins>Noteworthy</ins>

 * Pantheon Update
+* Nodesuite Update
 * FACINGS Studio Update
-* We didn't list it as a product, but we pushed what we believe are the final updates needed (notifications/telegram bot) to full satisfy missing features listed in the original WAX Labs proposal.
-It appears there is an issue with deployment process on WAX's end again and we will investigate it.
+* We deployed a fix for WAX Labs related to proposals not showing under "My Proposal" sections under the account profile or the full proposal list.
+It appears there is potentially another issue with WAX's netify as the change was not automatically deployed despite passing tests merging.

 * For awareness:
     * DLT's IPFS Gateway can be accessed via https://ipfs.gateway.detroitledger.tech
     * DLT's Daily WAX Nodeos Snapshots are available at: https://snapshots.detroitledger.tech